Hamza-Ziyard/football-league-manager/README.md

 ___
 ### Steps to run the program

-1. Go to the terminal and run sbt -run inorder to connect both the front-end and the back-end.
+1. Go to the terminal and run sbt run inorder to connect both the front-end and the back-end.

         football-league-manager\Football Premier League Manager
         sbt run